ccgilroy/ma-thesis/doc/ma_revisions/revisit_descriptives.md

 cite this thing because it's awesome:

 Hwang, Jackelyn.
 2016.
 “The Social Construction of a Gentrifying Neighborhood: Reifying and Redefining Identity and Boundaries in Inequality.”
 Urban Affairs Review 52(1):98–128.

+Ward, Jane.
+2003.
+“Producing ‘Pride’ in West Hollywood: A Queer Cultural Capital for Queers with Cultural Capital.”
+Sexualities 6(1):65–94.